 Program Overview

-The Psychology Doctoral Internship Program in Health Service Psychology provides clinical, assessment, and research training to prepare doctoral students for careers as child or pediatric psychologists.
+The Doctoral Internship Training Program in Health Service Psychology provides clinical, assessment, and research training to prepare doctoral students for careers as child or pediatric psychologists.
 We offer a developmental-based approach to training that emphasizes a fit between an intern’s experience and collaborative goals identified by the supervisor and intern.
-Given the integration of our program into a medical setting, we provide ample opportunity for assessing and treating youth and their families from a biopsychosocial perspective, with a strong emphasis on the integration of our patients’ cultural, linguistic, religious, and ethnic identities.
+Given the integration of our program into a medical setting, we provide ample opportunity for assessing and treating youth and their families from a bio-psycho-social perspective, with a strong emphasis on integrating our patients’ cultural, linguistic, religious, and ethnic identities.

 Integrated Behavioral Health Track